 With his ninth successive victory at the 2013 Brazilian Grand Prix, Sebastian Vettel set a new Formula 1 points lead record, ending the season with a 155 point advantage.
 Vettel’s record stood for just short of ten years.
 Lewis Hamilton came close to beating it in 2020, leading the title race by 131 points after the 2020 Bahrain Grand Prix and Max Verstappen came even closer to beating it at the end of the 2022 season.
 Verstappen won the 2022 Drivers’ Championship by 146 points.

-Verstappen has finished on the podium at all but one race in 2023 and has been aided in building up a bigger points lead than Vettel through the addition of points-paying Sprint races.
+Verstappen finished on the podium at all but one race in 2023 and was been aided in building up a bigger points lead than Vettel’s previous record through the addition of points-paying Sprint races.

 This article was originally published in February 2021 and has since been updated.